Canon 200D vs Nikon D7500

 The Canon EOS 200D (called Canon SL2 in some regions) and the Nikon D7500 are two digital cameras that were announced, respectively, in June 2017 and April 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Nikon provides 20.7 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Nikon provides 20.7 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 200D vs Nikon D7500